.webp)

 If talent isn’t the problem, why do so many expert voices remain invisible?

-Nikita Zhuchkov and Helen Kareva built SpeakUp to make speaker recognition depend on expertise, not access.
+Nikita Zhuchkov and Helen Kareva built SpeakUp to make speaker recognition depend on skill, not access.

-Noting this, the two founders decided, “If the world doesn’t give us a stage, we will build one".
+Noting their learnt experiences, the two founders decided, “If the world doesn’t give us a stage, we will build one.”

-In a city where podcasters, speakers, and creators welcome innovation, support from hubs like Meydan Free Zone inspired SpeakUp: an AI-powered marketplace that gives a voice to people who can change the world by making expert discovery fair for speakers and efficient for organisers
+In a city like Dubai, where podcasters, speakers, and creators actively want innovation, support from hubs like Meydan Free Zone inspired SpeakUp: an AI-powered platform that gives a voice to people who can change the world by making expert discovery fair for speakers and efficient for organisers.

 Changing Who Gets Heard by Changing How They’re Found

-But, talent shouldn’t pay to be found.
-Yet the industry has long taken commissions from speakers who’ve already earned their fees, even from those who donate to charity.
+But talent shouldn’t pay for the right to be discovered.
+Yet for decades, the industry has been built on commissions, and many speakers donate part of their fees to charity.
 SpeakUp exists to change that.

-With AI-powered profile matching and commission-free access, public speaking can finally be democratised.
+By removing commissions and using AI to match speakers and opportunities, SpeakUp removes artificial barriers and makes the process fairer for both sides.
 Nikita and Helen say, “Our mission is to make discovering experts as easy as booking a ticket.
-We replace gatekeeping with an open, data-driven, AI-powered way to find the right voices.”
+Instead of relying on closed bureaus and personal networks, we provide an open, data-driven, and AI-powered way to find the right voices.”

 Creating A Fair Stage Powered by AI